simonrelet/react-pure-html-component-loader/README.md

 <div class="{{ style.myClassName }}" />
 ```

-### Templates
+### Components

-A template is an HTML tag containing a single root child.
+A component is the content of an HTML tag `<template>`.
+It can only have a
+single child.

-#### Default template
+#### Default component

-Each file must contain at most one default template.
-A default template is the
+Each file must contain at most one default component.
+A default component is the
-main template of the file.
+main component of the file.

 **Usage**
 ```html